juriad/advent2021/README.md

 A slight annoyance was the work with big numbers but hey, there was a module for that.
 The solution is not very fast - probably due to using immutable structures - but that is the default in FP languages.

+## Day 22 - Gosu

+Gosu is a nice simple language which does not differ much in syntax from Java.
+The differences are easy to grasp.
+The language guide is pleasant but it lacks additional details such as syntax of generic functions or multi-parameter blocks.

+The task was shouting Kd-tree from the beginning.
+I was trying to prepare good structures which could be reused for the second part but was hoping that my foretelling is wrong.
+The solution using interval splitting was still simpler than expected.

 # Lists

 ## Language pool